rbalicki2/smithy/README.md

   * Maybe I need to call (reactor, mount) = initiaite_smithy();
 * Spacing errors
 * Allow for multiple instances of smithy
+* Do not use format! in smithy
+* Do not define so many wasm_bindgen'ed methods, instead dynamically cast a JsValue

 ## Non-blockers
 * more tests